India - Siridao House Project

 Goa was a former colony of Portugal, itself having been Muslim for 900 years in it's own history.
 This historical detail is often mirrored in arch design prevalent in Goa - I added these in the Islamic style to create the inner courtyard

-My pool house with imperfect arches to create a slightly rustic mood
+My pool house with imperfect arches to create a slightly rustic feeling

 In true Indian style all levels were achieved using level pipes (pioneered by the Romans) without the use of any modern spirit levels